Henryvw/eruditus/rules_and_definitions.md

 5. In case of illness:
     - Case A You're the Lead Dancer: Continue in your role via telephone: call the participant to walk them through their day at the library.
     - Case B You're a Participant, and a Lead Dancer depends on you: Take on the role of Lead Dancer, and continue as described in Case A.
     - It is also an option in case of illness to reschedule the Eruditus day.
-This is only possible if it works for every single other person participating in the current learning project.
+This is only possible if no one else objects and a new date works for every person participating in the current learning project.

 ## Definitions